Joyan9/learning_data_engineering/dbt/Refactoring SQL for Modularity/Refactoring_Process.md

         ```

 3. **Choosing Refactoring Strategy**
+    - Refactor on top of the existing model: Create a new branch and refactor directly on the model that you created in the previous steps.
+    - Refactor alongside the existing model: Rename the existing model by prepending it with legacy, then copy the code into a new file with the original file name.

+    The second option plays better with the auditing process.
 4. **CTE Groupings and Cosmetic Cleanups**
     - Cosmetic Cleanups includes
         - Formatting the query for readability